City And Guilds PAT 2377-77 – 2 Day

 The two parts of Regulation 5 outline the general requirements for keeping work equipment and machinery in a condition which does not pose a risk to employees’ safety.
 It highlights the employer’s duty to ensure that maintenance logs are kept up to date.
-Regulation 5 focuses on three terms; equipment must be kept in; an efficient state, in efficient working order and in good repair.
+Regulation 5 focusses on three terms; equipment must be kept in; an efficient state, in efficient working order and in good repair.
 In order to meet the Regulations requirements employers must show that they comply with all three.

 In order to ensure that portable appliances are fit for purpose and are safe to use Portable Appliance Testing is essential.
 City and Guilds 2377-77 PAT course provides the qualification.

 This is a course delivered over two consecutive days with the open-booked on-line examination on the afternoon of day two.
 Delegates are informed of their results upon completion.
 All successful candidates will receive a City and Guilds 2377-77 certificate within ten working days of the course.

 - City & Guilds 18th Edition